When to Trust the Answer: Question-Aligned Semantic Nearest Neighbor Entropy for Safer Surgical VQA: Introduction

+However, these methods remain question-agnostic and assess answer consistency without explicitly considering how well responses address the question that conditions the prediction, which can lead to overconfident uncertainty estimates when answers are mutually consistent but fail to satisfy the question.

-In this paper, we address safer answer selection for surgical visual question answering (VQA) under paraphrase (out-of-template) drift and heterogeneous LVLM backbones.
-We introduce an out-of-template version of EndoVis18-VQA\cite{seenivasan2022surgical} dataset and designing a Question-Aligned Semantic Nearest-Neighbor Entropy (QA-SNNE) hallucination detector.
-Our key contributions are as follows:
+In this paper, we address safer answer selection for surgical visual question answering (VQA) under language variation (out-of-template) drift and heterogeneous LVLM backbones by explicitly incorporating question alignment into the uncertainty estimation process.
+We introduce an out-of-template version of the EndoVis18-VQA~\cite{seenivasan2022surgical} dataset and design a Question-Aligned Semantic Nearest-Neighbor Entropy (QA-SNNE) hallucination detector that extends semantic entropy with question-aware scoring.